z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_Interfaces.md

 |                | [MF=(E,addr)]             | Use execute form of SHOWCB ACB                                                | n/a                 |
 |                | [MF=(G,addr,[label])]     | Use generate form of SHOWCB ACB                                               | n/a                 |

+Only a single test can be specified on each TESTCB invocation.
+See [TESTCB Introduction](#testcb-introduction) for details.

 All supported parameters and keywords are implemented compatibly with IBM's VSAM implementation.
 For details, please refer to the relevant IBM manual.